serialport/node-serialport/README.md

 # Then we can install serialport, forcing it to compile:
 npm install serialport --build-from-source

-# If you're installing as root, you'll need to use
+# If you're installing as root, you'll need to use the --unsafe-perm flag
 ```

 #### Electron